View All

 State-Specific Considerations

 While virtual addresses are broadly accepted, some states have enacted recent changes worth noting.
-Indiana passed a law effective August 2025 requiring all registered agents to maintain a physical location for LLCs using virtual addresses.
-Colorado now requires registered agents to be state residents as of July 2025.
+Some states have specific requirements about registered agents maintaining a physical location for LLCs using virtual addresses.
+Always verify current rules directly with your Secretary of State before filing.

 Tax Implications of Your Business Address